ClearCorp/odoo-clearcorp/project_issue_day_count/README.rst

 Project Issue Day Count
 =======================

-This module was written to add deadline at tickets and total day.
+This module adds deadlines to tickets and a remaining-days counter.

 Credits
 =======